kunzaatko/nord.nvim/README.md

 ### Modularity of Specifications

 Due to the features of `lush.nvim` and the added capabilities from using `lua`, it is possible to load languages and plugin specifications for colours modularly.
-You can now only load the plugin options that you will use.
+You can now only load the plugins and languages that you actually use.
 This possibility is added by setting

 ```lua
 -- Languages